 Humble and homespun.
 Cheap and cheerful.
 Realiable and rock solid.
 Just a few different ways to think about those restaurants that don’t have a million bucks to spend on their decor, or hire a waitstaff of hundreds.

 Most of us have a lot of affection for our special hole in the wall joints that we rely on.
-Here are some of our favorites in SLC.
+The following list are some of the best mom and pop, dependable eateries I know of.
+The list starts with my own personal favorites.

 Sporting a menu strikingly familiar to nearby Chicken Express, this completely separate location on 27th South is our favorite of the two.
 The restaurant is the epitome of humble mom and pop and their chicken is some of the very best in town.